Grammar and Style Guide

 toward Not towards.

 unique Refers to something that is one of a kind.
-Do not refer to something as rather unique or most unique.
+Do not refer to something as very unique or most unique.

 URL Uniform Resource Locator, an Internet address.